 GRANTS GRANTS GRANTS!

-The Summer has been a busy time for the MOVCENTR.
-Faculty members aquired over $3 million in external funding.
-Over the next three to four months, we will highlight the grant successes!
+The summer has been a busy time for the MOVCENTR.
+Faculty members acquired over $3 million in external funding.
+This semester we are highlighting the grant success!

 Research Core Equipment

 The Computer Assisted Rehabilitation Environment, otherwise known as the CAREN, recently moved to its permanent home (BRB027 – CAREN Lab) in the lower level of the Biomechanics Research Building.
 Over two weeks, the CAREN moved from its temporary location in BRB116 – Main Gait Lab and set up in its custom-designed space.
 We want to thank Motek for their work to get the CAREN safely transferred and fully operational during those two weeks.
 If you are interested in conducting experiments with the CAREN in its new space, please get in touch with MOVAN at firstname.lastname@example.org, and we will be happy to discuss the feasibility of your project.

 The Machining and Prototyping Core Facility involves the use of three major facilities within the University of Nebraska at Omaha Biomechanics Research Building: The Machine Shop, Design Studio, and the 3D Printing Laboratory.
 The most basic function of the Core is to provide services that utilize these spaces and their personnel and equipment.
 These services are for professional in the University of Nebraska system, the local area, but also to people outside our state to progress their research or other projects.
 This core can design, prototype, manufacture and repair, maintain, or install a wide range of devices and instrumentation.